 The situation in Sweden regarding antibiotic resistance in bacteria from humans and animals is still favourable from an international perspective.
 This confrms that our strategies to promote the rational use of antibiotics and to limit the spread of antibiotic resistance are effective.
-In the last decades the consumption of antibiotics in Sweden has decreased in both human and veterinary medicine.
-In addition, the sales of broad-spectrum antibiotics have decreased while the use of narrow-spectrum antibiotics has increased.
-Despite this, most of the monitored types of antibiotic resistance have continued to increase since national surveillance began in the late 1990s.
+In the last decades the consumption of antibiotics in Sweden has decreased in both humans and in veterinary medicine.
+Despite this, most of the monitored types of antibiotic resistance in bacteria from humans have continued to increase since national surveillance began in the late 1990s.
+This is, in some cases, also true for bacteria from animals.

 Consumption of antibiotics